About Us

 The Team

-The Coalition Secretariat, guided by the Steering Committee, supports the work of the Coalition for Fisheries Transparency and its members.
+The Coalition Secretariat, guided by the steering committee, supports the work of the Coalition for Fisheries Transparency and its members.

 Maisie Pigeon, Director

 Prior to joining the CFT, she spent over a decade working alongside governments and international organizations to promote initiatives to secure maritime spaces, encourage ocean governance, promote blue economic growth, and stabilize coastal communities in Sub-Saharan Africa and elsewhere.
+Maisie has provided consultation and research support to the Global Maritime Crime Programme at the United Nations Office on Drugs and Crime, the International Maritime Organization, and the United Nations Economic Commission for Africa.

 Contact: Maisie@fisheriestransparency.net

-Emily Porterfield, Associate
+Emily Porterfield, Senior Associate of Membership & Outreach

 Contact: Emily@fisheriestransparency.net